reniven/Khitan-Vowel-Harmony/README.md

 # Khitan Vowel Harmony

+## Overview
-The Khitan small script (Chinese: 契丹小字; pinyin: qìdān xiǎozì) was one of two writing systems used for the now-extinct Khitan language.
-It was used during the 10th–12th century by the Khitan people, who had created the Liao Empire in present-day northeastern China.
-In addition to the small script, the Khitans simultaneously also used a functionally independent writing system known as the Khitan large script.
-For more information on the Khitan scripts, refer to Daniel Kane's "The Kitan Language and Script".
+The **Khitan Small Script** (契丹小字, *qìdān xiǎozì*) was one of two writing systems used for the now-extinct Khitan language during the **10th–12th centuries** under the Liao Empire in present-day northeastern China.
+Alongside the small script, the Khitan people also employed the **Khitan Large Script**, a functionally independent writing system.

-In phonology, vowel harmony is a phonological rule in which the vowels of a given domain – typically a phonological word – must share certain distinctive features (thus "in harmony").
-Vowel harmony is typically long distance, meaning that the affected vowels do not need to be immediately adjacent, and there can be intervening segments between the affected vowels.
-Generally, one vowel will trigger a shift in other vowels, either progressively or regressively, within the domain, such that the affected vowels match the relevant feature of the trigger vowel.
-Common phonological features that define the natural classes of vowels involved in vowel harmony include vowel backness, vowel height, nasalization, roundedness, and advanced and retracted tongue root.

-This project created an algorithm to separate the characters in the Khitan Small Script based on Peter Z. Revesz's paper.
+This project implements an **algorithm to separate characters in the Khitan Small Script** based on Peter Z. Revesz’s research, with a focus on **vowel harmony** in phonology.

-Paper was accepted into the IDEAS 2020: 24th International Database Engineering & Applications Symposium.
+> 📄 Accepted at *IDEAS 2020: 24th International Database Engineering & Applications Symposium*.

+---

+## What is Vowel Harmony?
+**Vowel harmony** is a phonological rule requiring vowels within a word to share certain features, such as:
+- **Backness** (front vs. back vowels)
+- **Height** (high vs. low vowels)
+- **Roundedness** (lip rounding)
+- **Nasalization**
+- **Advanced/retracted tongue root**

+In Khitan, vowel harmony is typically **long-distance**, where vowels do not need to be adjacent to influence each other.
+A trigger vowel spreads its feature across the word, affecting the harmony domain.

+For more background on Khitan scripts, see Daniel Kane’s *The Kitan Language and Script* (2009).

+---

 ## Data

-The data folder contains several text files written in the [Khitan Small Script](https://en.wikipedia.org/wiki/Khitan_small_script).
-They are written in the [Khitan Small Linear](https://www.babelstone.co.uk/Fonts/KhitanLinear.html) font where each character is written into its own separate square rather than conjoined into blocks for easier textual analysis.
-The text were taken from Kane 2009 book and other sources.
-Another version of the database can be found in [Kaggle](https://www.kaggle.com/datasets/reniven/khitan-small-script-database).
+The `data/` folder contains several **text files** in Khitan Small Script:
+- Written using the **Khitan Small Linear font**, with each character in a separate square for easier analysis.
+- Texts were sourced from Kane (2009) and other references.
+- Another version of the dataset is also available on [Kaggle](https://www.kaggle.com/datasets/reniven/khitan-small-script-database).

+---

 ## Input Method

-If you need to input the Khitan Small Script using a keyboard, go to [KSS-Input](https://github.com/reniven/KSS-Input) for a input method I developed.
+If you wish to **type in Khitan Small Script**, check out the companion project:
+👉 [KSS-Input](https://github.com/reniven/KSS-Input) — a custom input method developed for the script.

+---

+## Project Structure